 In the Cricut Vinylology DVD I always use new and clean mats.

-Are you wondering why I took this dull little photo?
-I’m trying to show you how I was able to arrange all those little individual pieces on my Gypsy so that they could be cut on that small remnant of vinyl.
+You can arrange all those little individual pieces the Gypsy so that they could be cut on a small remnant of vinyl.
 This is a way that the Gypsy is a money saver.
-When you look at the list of cartridges on the Gypsy and start mentally marking off the ones you now need…that’s how the Gypsy is a money spender. 😉
+When you look at the list of cartridges on the Gypsy and start mentally marking off the ones you now need...that’s how the Gypsy is a money spender. 😉

 Yes, you can use contact paper instead of vinyl.
 I just don’t prefer it and rarely use it.

 Here’s that silver Contact paper I was talking about.
 It’s true.
 I don’t like to use contact paper when I am doing vinyl things.
 I like to use a good quality vinyl.
 In my Cricut Vinylology DVD, I teach you all about different kinds of vinyl and transfer tape AND…even contact paper. 😉

 That silver REALLY makes a difference.
 Don’t you think so?

 Looking good!
 Now to transfer it to the container.